 Objectives:

-- Development of Ontario-adapted resilient soybean cultivars and germplasm carrying SCN resistance genes from multiple sources (i.e., PI 88788, PI 548402 and PI 437654).
+- Development of Ontario-adapted resilient soybean cultivars and germplasm carrying soybean cyst nematode (SCN) resistance genes from multiple sources (i.e., PI 88788, PI 548402, and PI 437654).

-- Dissection of genetic basis of the resistance using functional genomics techniques of RNA-seq and quantitative proteomics for the development of genomics-based breeding approaches.
+- Dissection of the genetic basis of the resistance using functional genomics techniques of RNA-seq and quantitative proteomics for the development of genomics-based breeding approaches.

 Impacts:

 While numerous exotic soybean germplasm have been reported to be resistant to SCN, more than 98% of available commercial cultivars in Ontario are developed from PI 88788, and a few from Peking (PI 548402).
-Repeated use of cultivars with the same resistance sources has led to the increase of SCN races that can overcome current resistance sources in North America, including the southern part of Ontario (i.e., Essex and Chatham-Kent) and this issue is projected to worsen due to climate change.
+Repeated use of cultivars with the same resistance sources has led to the increase of SCN races that can overcome current resistance sources in North America, including in the southern part of Ontario (i.e., Essex and Chatham-Kent) and this issue is projected to worsen.
 Although polymorphic DNA-based molecular tools such as quantitative trait loci (QTL) have provided breeders with powerful tools for improving specific traits through marker-assisted selection (MAS), the usefulness of these approaches has been limited for breeding SCN-resistant lines.
 While over 230 SCN-related QTL are reported from different studies, only two QTL have been used in MAS.
-Therefore, this project aims to develop Ontario-adapted SCN-resistant cultivars through the introduction of new sources of SCN (i.e., PI88788, Peking, and Hartwig), and to develop new genomics-based toolkits for breeding for SCN resistance using functional genomic approaches of RNA sequencing (RNA-seq) and Shotgun proteomics.
+Therefore, this project aimed to develop Ontario-adapted SCN-resistant cultivars through the introduction of new sources of SCN (i.e., PI88788, Peking, and Hartwig), and to develop new genomics-based toolkits for breeding for SCN resistance using functional genomic approaches of RNA sequencing (RNA-seq) and Shotgun proteomics.

 External Funding Partners:

-The project was funded in part by the Ontario Agri-Food Innovation Alliance, a collaboration between the government of Ontario and the University of Guelph.
+The project was funded in part by the Ontario Agri-Food Innovation Alliance, a collaboration between the Government of Ontario and the University of Guelph.